 • Abnormal or increased sensitivity, especially in cold weather or after exercise

-• Abdominal soreness, which is known as “bunny-hopping” when the dog is resting in a crouched position
+• Abdominal soreness, which is known as “bunny-hopping” when the pet is resting in a crouched position

 • Discomfort when turning, jumping, or changing direction